VIVEK0CHINMAY/VIVEK0CHINMAY/README.md

 # 💫 About Me:
 Hello! 👋 I am a passionate Data Science student, constantly exploring the world of data and its endless possibilities.
-My journey in data science involves learning and working with various tools and technologies to extract meaningful insights and build impactful solutions.<br>🤝 I’m looking for help with internship and workshops<br>🌱 I’m currently learning Data Science<br>💞️ I’m looking to collaborate on Research about Data Science,<br>📫 How to reach me at vchinmayr2@gmail.com
+My journey in data science involves learning and working with various tools and technologies to extract meaningful insights and build impactful solutions.<br>🤝 I’m looking for help with internship and workshops<br>🌱 I’m currently learning Data Science<br>💞️ I’m looking to collaborate on Research about Data Science,<br>📫 Reach me at vchinmayr2@gmail.com

 ## 🌐 Socials: